-Blue Jay Air will incorporate a charge for each piece of luggage being checked-in since most business travelers do not check-in their luggage and as a response to their competitors' pricing.
-Free luggage check-in is no longer available except for international flights for which Blue Jay Air will reduce its free luggage check-in policy from two pieces to one piece with no change to the current weight limit.
+Blue Jay Air will incorporate a charge for each piece of checked luggage, consistent with their competitors' pricing.
+Since most business travelers do not check-in their luggage, this is not expected to be a negative in Blue Jay's target market.
+Free luggage check-in will no longer be available except for international flights, for which Blue Jay Air will reduce its free luggage check-in policy from two pieces to one piece with no change to the current weight limit.
 The current Baggage Tracking system seems to be adequate and Blue Jay Air has no plan to upgrade its systems.